apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

   A step-by-step tutorial on how to use Cheerio Scraper, with a detailed explanation and examples.
 - **Web Scraper** ([apify/web-scraper](https://apify.com/apify/web-scraper)) -
   Apify's basic tool for web crawling and scraping.
 It uses a full Chrome browser to render dynamic content.
-  A similar web scraping actor to Puppeteer Scraper, but is simpler to use and only runs in the context of the browser.
+  A similar web scraping Actor to Puppeteer Scraper, but is simpler to use and only runs in the context of the browser.
   Uses the [Puppeteer](https://github.com/GoogleChrome/puppeteer) library.
 - **Puppeteer Scraper** ([apify/puppeteer-scraper](https://apify.com/apify/puppeteer-scraper)) -
-  An actor similar to Web Scraper, which provides lower-level control of the underlying [Puppeteer](https://github.com/GoogleChrome/puppeteer) library and the ability to use server-side libraries.
+  An Actor similar to Web Scraper, which provides lower-level control of the underlying [Puppeteer](https://github.com/GoogleChrome/puppeteer) library and the ability to use server-side libraries.
 - **Playwright Scraper** ([apify/playwright-scraper](https://apify.com/apify/playwright-scraper)) -
-  A similar web scraping actor to Puppeteer Scraper, but using the [Playwright](https://github.com/microsoft/playwright) library instead.
+  A similar web scraping Actor to Puppeteer Scraper, but using the [Playwright](https://github.com/microsoft/playwright) library instead.
 - [Actors documentation](https://docs.apify.com/actors) -
   Documentation for the Apify Actors cloud computing platform.
-- [Apify SDK documentation](https://sdk.apify.com) - Learn more about the tools required to run your own Apify actors.
+- [Apify SDK documentation](https://sdk.apify.com) - Learn more about the tools required to run your own Apify Actors.
 - [Crawlee documentation](https://crawlee.dev) - Learn how to build a new web scraping project from scratch using the world's most popular web crawling and scraping library for Node.js.